RyanMcNeill1977/basic_scraping/lesson1.md

 I try to avoid scraping at all costs.
 It can be a real pain.
 Unfortunately, scraping data off websites is unavoidable.

-For really advanced scraping, there's no substitute for being able to write a scraper in a coding language, such as Python or Ruby.
+For advanced scraping, there's no substitute for being able to write a scraper in a coding language, such as Python or Ruby.
 But the reality is that many of your scraping needs can be accomplished with a number of free tools.

 ### What is web scraping